UweGerdes/docker-build-phantomjs-arm32v7/README.md

 There are some possible SSL libs you can use for compiling, `openssl` is used above.
 But depending on the environment other libs might be available: `libssl1.0-dev`, `openssl-1.0-dev` or others.
 After installing check the location of the directories in `/usr/include` and `/usr/lib/` and use the `--qt-config` options below for the build command.

 https://stackoverflow.com/questions/45498269/error-failed-to-build-phantomjs-building-qt-base-failed told me to use `openssl-1.0-dev` with `--qt-config "-I /usr/include/openssl-1.0/ -L /usr/lib/openssl-1.0/"` but it's not available on rasbian.
 Check your openssl files.

+### JSStringRef.h patch

+You might have to apply a patch for JSStringRef.h - see Dockerfile and use it with your path to phantomjs source.

 ### Result